Analytically Separating the Source of the Teukolsky Equation: Decomposing General functions in Kerr spacetime

 Noting the common factor of $\frac{1}{\sqrt{2}\bar\zeta}$ in \cref{eq:delta,eq:beta}, and using \cref{eq:GHPderivatives}, it is straightforward to show the GHP $\edth$ relates to the spin raising operator $\hat\edth$,

 The Kinnersley tetrad is not the only tetrad where GHP $\edth$ and $\edthp$ relate to spin-raising and lowering operators.
-This can be seen by examining the Type-III tetrad rotations~\cite{chandrabook} (under which the direction of the vectors $l^a$ and $n^a$ are unchanged and, therefore, remain aligned with the principle null directions),
+This can be seen by examining the class III tetrad rotations~\cite{chandrabook} (under which the direction of the vectors $l^a$ and $n^a$ are unchanged and, therefore, remain aligned with the principle null directions),

 where $A$ and $\theta$ are real functions.
 The relevant spin coefficients (see \cref{eq:GHPderivatives}) transform as~\cite{chandrabook},

 Take a tetrad related to the Kinnersley tetrad where $\theta$ and $A$ satisfy $\delta \theta=\delta A=0$; then $\beta$, $\bar\beta'$, and $m^a$ are only re-scaled by a factor of $e^{i\theta}$, so the relation of the GHP derivatives $\edth$ and $\edthp$ to the spin raising and lowering operators remains trivial.
 The Hartle--Hawking tetrad~\cite{hawking1972energy, poisson2004absorption} is one such example, where $A=\frac{2(r^2+a^2)}{\Delta}$ and $\theta=0$.
 However, this condition does not hold for all tetrads, such as the Carter tetrad.
 To transform from the Kinnersley to the Carter tetrad $A=\sqrt{\frac{2\Sigma}{\Delta}}$ and $\theta=-i\ln\Big[\frac{\bar\zeta}{\sqrt{\Sigma}}\Big]$.
 Hence,